Azure/missionlz/src/bicep/examples/automationAccount/README.md

 Template Parameters Name | Description
 -----------------------| -----------
-keyVaultName | The name of key vault.
+automationAcctName | The name of automation account.
 If not specified, the name will default to the MLZ default naming pattern.
-targetResourceGroup | The name of the resource group where the key vault will be deployed.
-If not specified, the resource group name will default to the shared services MLZ resource group name and subscription.
+targetResourceGroup | The name of the resource group where the automation account will be deployed.
+If not specified, the resource group name will default to the shared services MLZ resource group name and subscription. automationRunbook | The URI of the powershell runbook to deploy with this automation account

 ### Generate MLZ Variable File (deploymentVariables.json)